-Letter from Sergeant Edwin Fay of the Minden Rangers
+Letter from Sergeant Edwin Fay of the Minden Rangers to his wife.

 Camp 4 miles in rear Mechanicsburg